 All dogs and cats must be kept under restraint while in the unincorporated areas of Harris County, Texas.
 A custodian of a dog or cat may not allow the animal to become a stray or keep an unlicensed dog or cat.
 The owner/keeper of a dog or cat is responsible for the behavior of his or her dog or cat.

-Restraint is defined as control of a dog or cat under three different circumstances:
+Restraint is defined as the control of a dog or cat under three different circumstances:

-A person with the ability to control the animal holds the leash that is no more than six feet in length;
+- A person with the ability to control the animal holds a leash that is no more than six feet in length;

 Harris County provides a map of the location of dogs in Harris County that have been declared dangerous by a Harris County Justice of the Peace. http://harriscounty.maps.arcgis.com/apps/webappviewer/index.html?id=bc063b6062ec4d86a282b13a0c566a7a

 Harris County requires dogs and cats to receive rabies vaccinations.
 A three-year vaccination is acceptable in Harris County Texas.
 If an animal bites a person, the animal may be quarantined to ensure the animal does not have rabies.
 The owner/custodian of the animal is responsible for the cost of quarantine.